Keep reading to find out everything you need to know!

-Oxygen tanks help people with breathing problems live and breathe.
+Oxygen tanks help people with breathing problems to live and breathe.
 They also help astronauts walk in space and scuba divers swim to the bottom of the ocean.

--Oxygen is literally everywhere—it’s not only in the atmosphere and the air around you, but it’s also in rocks and dirt, in the ocean, and even in the Sun.
-50% of the Earth’s crust is filled with oxygen, and the oxygen in the Sun helps it burn.
+Oxygen is literally everywhere—it’s not only in the atmosphere and the air around you, but it’s also in rocks and dirt, in the ocean, and even in the sun.
+50% of the Earth’s crust is filled with oxygen, and the oxygen in the sun helps it burn.

--Although the gas form of oxygen is clear and colorless, it becomes light blue as a liquid.
+Although the gas form of oxygen is clear and colorless, it becomes light blue as a liquid.
 Liquid oxygen is also very, very cold.

--If we didn’t have plants, we wouldn’t have very much oxygen.
+If we didn’t have plants, we wouldn’t have very much oxygen.
 This is one reason it’s important to keep our planet healthy, along with the plants that grow on it.

--Oxygen is mostly good for our bodies, but too much oxygen can be very bad.
+Oxygen is mostly good for our bodies, but too much oxygen can be very bad.
 When there is too much oxygen in the blood, a condition called “the bends” happens.

 Too much oxygen can also make a fire grow big and out of control, or it can even cause explosions.

--A long time ago, there was even more oxygen on planet Earth than there is today.
+A long time ago, there was even more oxygen on planet Earth than there is today.
 What was the effect of all this extra oxygen?
-Some insects back then were giant.
-Dragonflies were the size of hawks!
-Cockroaches were as big as pet cats!
-Sounds like a scary movie, doesn’t it?
+Some insects back then were giants.
+Dragonflies were the size of hawks and cockroaches were as big as pet cats!

--Oxygen dissolves faster in cool water than it does in warm water.
+Oxygen dissolves faster in cool water than it does in warm water.

 Now you’re an oxygen expert!
-Oxygen is in more than just the air we breathe: it’s in the ocean, the Sun, dirt, rocks, plastic, cars, airplanes, and more.
+Oxygen is in more than just the air we breathe: it’s in the ocean, the sun, dirt, rocks, plastic, cars, airplanes, and more.
 We need it to live, fire needs it to burn, and oxygen-producing plants make it all possible.